Lightstreamer/Lightstreamer-example-StockList-client-smarttv/README.md

 Please to run the demo:

-* Download and install the [Samsung SMART TV SDK](https://www.samsungdforum.com/Devtools/SdkDownload) (choose the platform of your interest).
+* Download and install the [Samsung SMART TV SDK](https://www.samsungdforum.com/Devtools/SdkDownload) (choose the platform of your interest), this example is based on version 4.5 of the SDK.
 * Download and install the [Oracle VM Virtual Box](http://www.virtualbox.org/).
 * Download and install the [Smart TV SDK Emulator Image for Virtual Box](https://www.samsungdforum.com/Devtools/SdkDownload) and import it in Virtual Box.
 * Download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the lightstreamer.js file from the Lightstreamer JavaScript Client SDK (that is located under the DOCS-SDKs/sdk_client_javascript/lib folder) into the "app/javascript" folder of this project.